German, French leaders to discuss EADS, banking union

 Under British stock market rules, EADS and BAE (BAES.L) have until October 10 to announce whether they will go ahead.
 A German government spokesman said on Friday no decisions were expected during the leaders’ working lunch in Ludwigsburg.

-Sources familiar with discussions say that without a clear political direction it is unlikely the companies will be ready to present a detailed plan in time for that deadline.
+Sources familiar with discussions say that without a clear political direction it is unlikely the companies will be ready to present a detailed plan in time for that deadline and it is increasingly likely they will seek an extension.

 Executives of both firms are engaged in a hectic charm offensive directed at political leaders, but investors fear a lack of synergies and that heavy state interference could hamstring the future company.

-France and Germany hold different cards going into the talks, with France controlling a 15 percent stake in EADS and Germany protecting its interests through a stake held by car firm Daimler DAIG.DE but without a direct stake in EADS.

-Analysts say Germany sees the transaction as an opportunity to rebalance its interests, but France may be unwilling to be pressured into trading concessions for the sake of a common position given the mismatch of shareholdings.
-Germany and the UK, meanwhile, remain mistrustful of French interventionism.
+The political message coming out of the Franco-German meeting will be closely watched in Britain, where sources close to BAE have signaled it will not go ahead with the deal if governments are able to interfere in the day-to-day management of the enlarged company.

-The German chancellor, who this week described her relationship with France’s new Socialist president as a “trusting” one, will also discuss proposals - opposed by Berlin but largely backed by France - for the European Central Bank to oversee all euro zone banks.
+The chancellor, who this week described her relationship with France’s new Socialist leader as a “trusting” one, will also discuss proposals - opposed by Berlin but largely backed by France - for the European Central Bank to oversee all euro zone banks.

 The summit marks a speech in Ludwigsburg by French leader General Charles de Gaulle 50 years ago when, in fluent German learned as a prisoner of war during World War I, he pledged reconciliation and respect.